nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

    - In our example, we have two parameters, so we would expect to move both our $x$ and $y$ values—but in higher dimensions, we would be adjusting all of our parameters.
 4. Repeat until convergence.
-   - Repeat steps 2 and 3 until you reach some convergence critoerion.
+   - Repeat steps 2 and 3 until you reach some convergence criterion.
 This is typically when the norm of the gradient is less than some tolerance, indicating that you're close to the minimum, when the change in the function value between iterations is less than some tolerance, or when you've reached some maximum number of iterations.
    - In some cases, the evaluation of the function value at each point isn't actually necessary for the algorithm to work.
 It can arrive at the optimum solution without it, but it is often useful to see how the function value